 Nanabanana Cream Pie

-That last reason is the perfect one to give me permission to eat them.
-So yesterday, I made a banana cream pie.
-Forgive me when I humbly say to you, it is one of the best banana cream pies I have ever made.
+Forgive me when I humbly say to you, this is one of the best banana cream pies I have ever made.

 NANABANANA CREAM PIE